optimizely/labs/labs/feature-flags-ruby-sinatra/README.md

 However, building a feature flagging system is usually not your company's core competency and can be a distraction from other development efforts.

-In this step-by-step lab, you'll see how to easily integrate feature flags into your Ruby Sinatra application with a free version of Optimizely, Optimizely Rollouts.
+In this step-by-step lab, you'll see how to integrate feature flags into your Ruby Sinatra application with a free version of Optimizely, Optimizely Rollouts.

 ## Pre-requisites